 By the end of Key Stage 4 all pupils will have completed study for three GCSE examination papers: Foundational Catholic Theology, Applied Catholic Theology and Judaism.
 They will know and understand what Catholics believe about the origins and meaning of the world, good and evil, life and death, sin and forgiveness, and Jewish beliefs and practices, and will be able to explain and evaluate a range of positions held by Catholics, and how these may be held in common, or diverge, from other Christian traditions.
 They will be able to clearly articulate and give reasons for non-religious beliefs, such as humanism, and be able to draw comparisons and contrasts with Catholicism.
 Pupils will be able to confidently use religious scriptures from the Christian and Jewish traditions to form clear explanations of how beliefs impact upon lifestyle and decision-making, and will be able to construct well-argued, well-informed, balanced and structured written evaluative arguments.
 As a result of studying the course, pupils will be able to appreciate how religion gives meaning to life for believers and this will form part of their personal contemplation of their experiences as a young person in modern Britain.

-At Key Stage 5 pupils follow the OCR Religious Studies scheme which incorporates three units: Philosophy of Religion, Religion and Ethics and Developments in Christian Thought.
+At Key Stage 5 pupils follow the Eduqas Religious Studies scheme which incorporates three units: Philosophy of Religion, Religion and Ethics and A Study of Religion.

-At the end of the course they will sit three external examinations of two hours each.
-In each exam, pupils will choose three from four essays to write.
+At the end of the course they will sit three external examinations.
+Each exam is 2 hours long and consists of two sections in which you need to answer: 1 question from a choice of 2 in Section A (AO1) and 1 question from a choice of 3 in Section B (AO2).
 The course enables learners to respond critically and engage with a wealth of philosophical, ethical and religious concepts, equipping them with analytical skills readily transferable to other areas of life.

 The subject is taught by experienced staff members who offer continuous support through the course.